mitchelmcfarland/4240-port-scanner/README.md

 - requests

 ## Optional
+You can open ports using nc to test the port scanners ability to check if a port is open using `sudo nc -lk 100`
+### Damn Vulnerable Web Application (DVWA)
 You can set up Damn Vulnerable Web Application (DVWA) to test the port scanner.
 Do the following to create and start DVWA on port 80:
 ```bash
 sudo apt update